19th CONS hosts TLR’s inaugural Pitch Day

-Matt Cooper, Wonder State Solutions founder, shares his innovative storage solution with civilians assigned to the 19th Logistics Readiness Squadron during the inaugural Pitch Day at the Jacksonville Community Center in Jacksonville, Arkansas, June, 3, 2021.
-This event allowed small-business entrepreneurs in the local community to share unique insights on how to better support LRAFB and provide an avenue for resolving problems encountered by units across Team Little Rock with innovative solutions.
-(Courtesy Photo)
+The 19th Contracting Squadron recently hosted Little Rock Air Force Base’s first ever Pitch Day at the Jacksonville Community Center, June 3.

+The event allowed small-business entrepreneurs in the local community to share unique insights on how to better support LRAFB and provide an avenue for resolving problems encountered by units across Team Little Rock with innovative solutions.

+“We wanted to further the spirit of innovation at LRAFB and help solve problems and provide solutions to problems that we didn’t even know existed,” said Stephanie Gibbs, 19th CONS services team lead.
+“Under this acquisition process, contractors pitched solutions to problems that had been identified by TLR members that hindered productivity, efficiency or that challenged readiness of our national security.”

+Prior to Pitch Day, the 19th CONS received 12 problem statements from across the installation.
+Of the 12 problem statements submitted, 10 were successfully resolved by sharing information from other units on base.

 |Date Taken: